Skip to content

 STUDY - Why Austria?

 • There is no “numerus clausus” system which allows or denies students access to higher education on the basis of the final grades achieved in school.
 Instead, there are admission tests for many fields of study.
-Get in touch with the university of your choice.
+Get information from the website of the university of your choice.

 • As an EU member state, Austria is embedded in the European and international university landscape.
 For this reason, most university degrees follow the Bachelor - Master - PhD degree structure.
 Most universities have numerous partner universities abroad in both Europe and globally.
 A semester abroad is perfectly normal for many students in Austria.
 Find more advantages for living in Austria here.